phuchonguyen/PhucHNg.github.io/_posts/2018-01-17-health-data.md

 ### Identifying trends

 In addition to ranking measures of chronical diseases, I want to identify variables that are associated with better health outcome.
 Since there are many variables in the data, I create a Shiny app to interactively study the relationships between prevelance for measures of chronic diseases and different predictors, particularly hospital performance scores, using scatter plots with a fitted linear regression.
 I also include an option to control for a second predictor (i.e. demographic variables) which is shown by the points' color.
-To check the statistical significance of these relationships, I fit a linear regression for measure *i**t**h*'s prevelance according to following formula passed into `lm()`:
+To check the statistical significance of these relationships, I fit a linear regression for measure ith's prevelance according to following formula passed into `lm()`:

     # With one predictor
     prevelance_i ~ predictor_1